-Ava Gardner: Thursday, Aug.
-21, highlights on Turner Classic Movies:
+Ava Gardner movies on Thursday, Aug.
+21: Highlights on Turner Classic Movies.

 Sexy or sensual?
 In all honesty, I don’t know if there’s a difference between the two, but in case there is I’d say that, when it comes to women, Marilyn Monroe and Anita Ekberg would be sexy whereas Catherine Deneuve and Ava Gardner would be sensual.
 Why?
 I wouldn’t be able to explain.